Stephan Lichtsteiner: International career

-Managerial career
+Coaching career

+FC Basel youth

 On 1 February 2022, Lichtsteiner was appointed as Basel under-15s team coach.

+FC Wettswil-Bonstetten

-Since July 2024, Lichtsteiner has been the head coach of Swiss side FC Wettswil-Bonstetten, who play in the 1.
+From July 2024 until January 2026, Lichtsteiner was the head coach of Swiss side FC Wettswil-Bonstetten, who play in the 1.
 Liga Classic, or Swiss fourth tier.

+FC Basel

+On 26 January 2026, Lichtsteiner was appointed as the head coach of Swiss Super League side FC Basel.
+He signed a contract until 2029, and brought Pascal Bader to the club as his assistant coach.
+On 9 September 2026, Basel parted ways with Lichtsteiner, citing a lack of development of the squad.
+In his final game in charge, Basel had lost 1–3 at home to FC Lugano, confirming a worrying trend of weakness at home, as they had lost three out of the first four home games of the 2026–27 season.

 Style of play

 A dynamic, hard-working, consistent, and versatile defender, Lichtsteiner was capable of playing anywhere along the right flank, and had been deployed as an attacking full-back or wing-back in a four-man back-line, or also as winger in a 3–5–2 formation.
 Although he predominantly played on the right, he was also used on the left flank on occasion, or even as a makeshift centre-back.
 A quick, physically strong, tenacious, and tactically intelligent player, he was known for his energetic runs up and down the wing, which enabled him to exploit spaces and get on the end of long balls, thus enabling him to help out at both ends of the pitch and cover the right flank effectively.
 His stamina, dedication and athleticism earned him the nicknames "Forrest Gump" and "The Swiss Express".
 Although not particularly skilful from a technical standpoint, Lichsteiner was capable of linking up with teammates and making attacking runs to get on the end of passes, which enabled him to get into positions from which he could create chances for strikers with crosses from the touchline, or even score goals himself; while he was mainly regarded for his offensive contribution, he was also known for being reliable defensively.
 However, at times Lichsteiner also drew criticism in the media for lacking composure under pressure, being too rash and aggressive in his challenges, and prone to defensive errors, as well as for being inconsistent in his crossing and distribution from the right wing.

 Lichtsteiner has been described by former FIFA referee Jonas Eriksson as the most disagreeable player he has met.
 According to Eriksson, Lichtsteiner "is angry and grumpy.
 I try to explain, I try to be humble, but he's hard to make contact with.
 It creates a bad atmosphere."